 The Paleoindian Period, also called the Lithic stage, from about 16,000-8,000 BC, refers to a time at the end of the last ice age when humans first appeared in the archeological record of North America.

-Evidence suggests that groups of hunter-gatherers migrated across the over the Bering land-and-ice bridge between Siberia and Alaska when the sea level was several hundred feet lower than it is today.
-Paleoindian campsites in central Alaska date back to 11,800 BC, which are much than sites in the lower 48 states.
+Evidence suggests that groups of hunter-gatherers migrated across the Bering land-and-ice bridge between Siberia and Alaska when the sea level was several hundred feet lower than it is today.
+Paleoindian campsites in central Alaska date back to 11,800 BC, which are much older than sites in the lower 48 states.
 This route brought the first groups into what is present-day Montana, where the oldest known human burial associated with early Paleoindian tools was discovered in 1968.